widesky/docs/content/en/reference/apis/cloud/rest/ops/read.md

   Read a set of entity records either by id or by a filter.
 ---

 {{% alert title="Note"  color="primary" %}} Widesky has extended the standard Project-Haystack filter to allow tag value matching by regular expression.
-The pattern syntax for this feature is currently implemented to the Javascript's regular expression standard.
-Pattern options like '/i' - case insensitive are not currently supported.
+The pattern syntax for this feature is currently implemented to the JavaScript's regular expression standard.
+Pattern flags like `/i` (case insensitive) are not currently supported.
 {{% /alert %}}

 ## Details